nnishiza/apache-websocket/README.md

       </Location>
     </IfModule>

-### `MaxMessageSize`
+### `WebSocketMaxMessageSize`

+_Note: in releases 0.1.1 and earlier, this directive was called `MaxMessageSize`.
+It was renamed to properly namespace it with the other directives._

 Since we are dealing with messages, not streams, we need to specify a maximum message size.
 The default size is 32 megabytes.
-You may override this value by specifying a `MaxMessageSize` configuration setting.
+You may override this value by specifying a `WebSocketMaxMessageSize` configuration setting.
 Here is an example of how to set the maximum message size is set to 64 megabytes:

     <IfModule mod_websocket.c>
       <Location /echo>
         SetHandler websocket-handler
         WebSocketHandler /usr/lib/apache2/modules/mod_websocket_echo.so echo_init
-        MaxMessageSize 67108864
+        WebSocketMaxMessageSize 67108864
       </Location>
     </IfModule>

-If you are using extremely small values for `MaxMessageSize`, be aware that its limit also applies to control frame payloads.
-As an example, with a `MaxMessageSize` of 30, the maximum length of a close reason message accepted by a server will be 28 bytes (2 bytes for the close code plus 28 for the message reaches the limit of 30).
+If you are using extremely small values for `WebSocketMaxMessageSize`, be aware that its limit also applies to control frame payloads.
+As an example, with a `WebSocketMaxMessageSize` of 30, the maximum length of a close reason message accepted by a server will be 28 bytes (2 bytes for the close code plus 28 for the message reaches the limit of 30).
 Any larger payloads will result in a closed connection.
 It's recommended that you go no lower than 125 (the maximum size of a WebSocket control frame payload) to avoid closing the connection on correctly implemented clients.

 ### `WebSocketOriginCheck`